 For example, some have a compulsory theme-wear round.
 You either get totally excited by this or petrified.
 If dressing up isn't for you, find a federation that doesn't require this round.

 Go to a show and see what it’s all about

 Do you want to be the best?
 Think like an athlete.
 Research every element of this sport to be Prepared on all levels.
 The ones who do well are those who go that extra mile and leave no stone unturned.

 Find out the costs of competing

-The cost of federations varies dramatically so it is important your choice is affordable.
+The cost of federations varies dramatically so your choice must be affordable.
 You will need to know: